dtudk/pythonsupport-page/docs/learn-more/vscode/python-script.rst

     .. tip::

-        You can also autosave by pressing the :menuselection:`File` button in the top left corner of VS Code and then selecting :menuselection:`Auto save`.
+        You can also autosave by pressing the :menuselection:`File` button in the top left corner of VS Code and then selecting :menuselection:`Auto Save`.

 Opening a File
 ---------------------------